stevenking86/fedex/Readme.md

+#Shift FedEx
+This is a forked version of the fedex api gem.
+It is currently being used on the Gray Malin project.
+Some bug fixes have been applied.
+Most notably `parsed_response` has been added to avoid errors in several files.

 # IMPORTANT!!
 I plan a major refactor to this gem.
 Sorry but at this moment I am not merging PR's.
 I appreciate your effort but need some time to catch up.
 Thanks!!

 # Fedex Rate Web Service
 ## Fedex API Shipment Version: 13